 Don’t neglect to take this con into account before buying an older home.
 Many older homes that haven’t been updated can pose some (sometimes serious) health and safety hazards.
 First, there is the old wiring along with the likelihood of lead-based paint.
 And a lot of older houses have asbestos siding and insulation containing asbestos.

 Finally, and often owing to the health and safety hazards listed just above, older homes will often cost you more for insurance.
 Simply put, older homes present more risk for insurers, so they will charge you more for your homeowner’s insurance.

-So there you have it: the pros and cons of buying older homes in Council Bluffs.
+So there you have it: the pros and cons of buying older homes in Omaha.
 But maybe you’re still having trouble deciding which is better for you – an older or a newer home.
 In that case, let your qualified local real estate agent provide some expert guidance.
 Find out how our agents can help you make the right decision.
 Contact us today!
 402-378-9462